edgardanielgd/ETraining-Tech-Test/README.md

 The figure below shows an example of a successfull execution of a job forked from a pipeline
 ![alt text](./Docs/JobRun.png)

-Finally, a Windows VM was provisioned to show the final report by means of a Report Server service available publicy without need to AD authentication (as PowerBI Service would require).
+Finally, a Windows VM was provisioned to show the final report by means of a Report Server service available publicy without need of AD authentication (as PowerBI Service would require).

 ![alt text](./Docs/VM%20Instance.png)